chonyy/ML-auto-baseball-pitching-overlay/README.md

 > ⚾ Overlaying pitching motion and trajectory automatically with machine learning!

-This project takes your baseball pitching clips and automatically generates the overlay.
+This project takes your baseball pitching clips and **automatically** generates the overlay.
+A fine-tuned Yolov4 model is used to get the location of the ball, then I implemented SORT tracking algorithm to keep track of each individual ball.
+Lastly, I have applied some image registration technique to deal with slight camera shift on each clip.

+I'm still trying to improve it!
+Feel free to follow this project, also checkout the Todo list.

+The idea came from [this incredible overlay](https://www.youtube.com/watch?v=jUbAAurrnwU&ab_channel=YuTubeKs).

-## Getting Started
+## 💻 Getting Started

 These instructions will get you a copy of the project, and generates your own pitching overlay clip!